 .cnf option file extension might not be

-On any platform, after completing the installation process, you
+After completing the installation process, you can edit the

-can edit the default option file at any time to modify the
+default option file at any time to modify the parameters used by

 For additional information about option file format and syntax, see Section 18.104.22.168, “Using Option Files”.